Chair - Dance

-Saren Nofs-Snyder is an accomplished, Jeff Nominated, Chicago based actress who teachers Acting in the Musical Theatre Department.
+Saren Nofs-Snyder is an accomplished, Jeff Nominated, Chicago-based actress who teaches acting in the Musical Theatre Department.
 She earned her BFA in Acting from the University of Utah, and her MFA in Acting and Directing from the University of Missouri, Kansas City (UMKC).

 Deborah Goodman began her dance training at Northern Illinois University.
 She began teaching dance at The Academy in 2006.
 Goodman has served on the faculty of the Martha Graham School of Contemporary Dance, New York University, Long Island University, The Connecticut Conservatory of the Performing Arts, and Usdan Center for the Creative and Performing Arts.